Our Process

 Stabilize

-We focus the first phase on access, visibility, critical issues, security basics, documentation and the highest-risk gaps that need attention first.
+We focus the first phase on access, visibility, critical issues, security basics, documentation and the highest-risk gaps.

 - Admin access and inventory